Pythia - Notes

 b.
 The opening scene is a bedroom in a Catholic suburban home, instead of the Sanctuary of Apollo at Delphi.

 c.
 Smoke and perfume signify the vapors at Delphi.
 Gasses of ethane, methane, ethylene, and benzene rising from the fissures at Delhi helped Pythia achieve her trance, as drugs do today.
-Others have suggested laurel leaves (oleander) and fermented honey.

 d.
 The boy enters the room and takes the woman as Pythia, a possessed woman who was a vehicle for the ambiguous messages Apollo delivered at Delphi.